nathankellenicki/nuimojs/README.md

 Nuimo.js uses the Noble BLE library by Sandeep Mistry.
 On macOS everything should function out of the box.
 On Linux and Windows there are [certain dependencies which may need installed first](https://github.com/sandeepmistry/noble#prerequisites).

-Note: Nuimo.js has been tested on macOS 10.11 and Debian/Raspbian on the Raspberry Pi 3 Model B.
+Note: Nuimo.js has been tested on macOS 10.11 and Debian/Raspbian on the Raspberry Pi 3 Model B. It is also reported to work on Windows 10 (See [these notes](https://github.com/nathankunicki/nuimojs/issues/17)).

 ### Usage